meitarim/adblockplusui/README.md

-Shared Adblocky UI code
+Shared Community Adblock UI code
 ===========================

-The user interface elements defined in this repository will be used by various Adblocky products like Adblocky for Firefox.
+The user interface elements defined in this repository will be used by various Community Adblock products like Community Adblock for Firefox.
 Their functionality can be tested within this repository, even though they might not work exactly the same as they will do in the final product.